White River Canyon Hike from Timberline Lodge

 Head uphill on the paved trail until you reach the Pacific Crest Trail

-Pacific Crest Trail Mt Hood
+Pacific Crest Trail with view of Mt Hood summit

 Follow the Pacific Crest Trail east